 Any of the juniper species can offer double benefits for birds, providing good cover and choice nesting locations as well as fruit.
 The berries are especially popular with the Townsend’s solitaire.
 While they’re less appealing to some other birds, they still offer valuable winter nutrients.
 And for the gardener, these hardy berry bushes require little maintenance.

 Try these 5 attractive drought-tolerant shrubs for your garden.

 I used to find towhees and sparrows in my raspberry patch every morning when I’d go out to harvest berries for my breakfast pancakes.
 The dense patches provide excellent cover, and sometimes the birds refused to flush from the thicket as I picked a few treats for myself.

-Serviceberry (Amelanchier).
 Most of these species bloom early and then quickly yield berries for birds, including the vireos.
-It’s easy to find serviceberry shrubs.
+It’s easy to find serviceberry bushes.
 Some serviceberries are considered small-scale trees, but they don’t grow too large, so both tree and shrub work nicely in smaller landscapes.